Why Was Black Camp Left Out Of The Met Exhibit?

 Black ‘70s disco icons like Donna Summer in all of her glitter, gold and statement sunglasses embody camp.
 So does Diana Ross and her over-the-top portrayals of feminine glamour.
 George Clinton and his band Funkadelic most definitely are camp.
 The way Clinton describes camp sounds a lot like the way Sontag writes about camp.
 To him, funk music, the genre he helped to make popular, is loose.
 “It ain’t that fuckin’ serious,” he told Rolling Stone in 1990.
 He calls funk “party politics.”

-For female rappers, Their “get money” outfits no longer consist of hoodies and grills, but are instead comprised of luxurious furs and neon-bright colours first popularised by Kimberly Jones, also known as Lil’ Kim.
+For female rappers, Their “get money” outfits no longer consist of hoodies and grills, but are instead comprised of luxurious furs and neon-bright colors first popularized by Kimberly Jones, also known as Lil’ Kim.
 Misa Hylton and June Ambrose very much had a hand in crafting camp in hip-hop.

 Advertisement